mrolli/myitjournal/docs/courses/world_in_sql.md

         SELECT count(Code) FROM country;
         SELECT Name FROM country WHERE Name like 'M%';
         SELECT Population FROM country WHERE Name = 'Switzerland';

         ```

 ??? hint "Hints ex 4 - Relationships, anyone?"
-    Both attributes are not normalized, which means their string values occurr
+    Both attributes are not normalized, which means their string values occur
     multiple times in the column.
 When adding new country there's a chance for
-    typos, i.e. 'Europ' instead of 'Europe' and this country would then not bei on
+    typos, i.e. 'Europe' instead of 'Europe' and this country would then not be on
     the content.
 Therefore we would normally normalize both to their own tables
     and add primary and foreign key to reference the data.
 Can you come up with
     a solution for a fully normalized country, region, continent relationship?